MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-records-management.md

     - [Policy lookup](retention.md#policy-lookup): Restricted administrators will see policies only from users within their assigned administrative units
     - [Disposition review and verification](disposition.md): Restricted administrators will be able to add reviewers only from within their assigned administrative units, and see disposition reviews and items disposed only from users within their assigned administrative units

-- Currently, retention labels don't support administrative units.
+- Currently, retention labels and [events](event-driven-retention.md) don't support administrative units.

 - Currently, inactive mailboxes aren't supported in a policy when you select one or more administrative units.
 To include inactive mailboxes in the policy, you must be an unrestricted administrator and select **Full directory**.